kfechter/node-mysql-script-deploy/README.md

 ## Locking

-When running, mysql-script-deploy locks itself to prevent other instances of mysql-script-deploy from running at the same time.
+When running, mysql-deploy locks itself to prevent other instances of mysql-deploy from running at the same time.
 This lock only lasts for two minutes so please be patient.